pulsar-edit/pulsar-edit.github.io/docs/blog/20230903-confused-Techie-pulsars-ci.md

 Using this data, where we consider 1 credit = $1 USD, minus the novel 50 free credits, July would've cost $349 USD.
 We could then realistically estimate that building Pulsar binaries will cost ~$350 USD a month.

 Which when we consider that's a higher price than anything the Pulsar team spends any money on for Pulsar, it's a bit of a tough pill to swallow.
-But especially because Cirrus isn't the only service out there, no one on the team could justify spending our sponsors money on such a large expense.
+But especially because Cirrus isn't the only service out there, no one on the team could justify spending our sponsor's money on such a large expense.
 At this point, we had to determine a way to lower our usage or move off the platform.

 But to move off Cirrus, we had to consider everything it currently does for us: